dineshmalekar/IT-Tech-Nepal/README.md

 IT-Tech-Nepal
 =============

-This is one of the project for IT Tech Nepal
+This is one of the project for IT Tech Nepal.Our Team Member are Subodh Dukuchhu,Dinesh Malekar,Sanjay suwal.